 Amazon goes easy on everyone during the holidays.
 If your item was shipped between November 1 and December 31, you have until January 31 to return it.

-The Amazon Elements line may not be very large, but their one-year money-back guarantee sure is nice!
+Amazon's one-year money-back guarantee on their own brands sure is nice!
 You have up to 365 days after you receive the product to report that you’re not completely satisfied.

 If you buy something for your vehicle and it doesn’t work or suffers from another failure covered by the manufacturer’s warranty, you can get it replaced by Amazon or get a full refund.

 All Eternity: I'm not totally happy with a Buttoned Down, Core 10, Moon and Back, Obsidian or Peak Velocity item.

 Amazon owns these brands and is serious about satisfaction for them.
 They accept returns unconditionally at any time for all five.